Finance Ph.D. Track

 All courses are three credits.
 Details are available by clicking each course link.
 At least 15 credits are required.

-Students can transfer 15 master's level credits to their doctoral plan of work.
+Students can transfer 15 master's level credits to their doctoral academic plan.

 The courses below form the doctoral core for the finance track.
 These courses establish the high-level knowledge base required of Ph.D. students.